fgauna12/fgauna12.github.io/_posts/2018-3-1-AzureFunctionsArmTemplate.md

 ---
 layout: post
-title:  "Creating an Azure Function ARM template"
+title: Creating an Azure Function ARM template
-date: 2018-01-03
 categories: Azure Functions ARM Templates Infrastructure as Code DevOps
-tags: pipelines infrastructure-as-code azure azure-functions
+date: 2018-01-03T00:00:00.000Z
+featured: false
+hidden: false
+featured_image: ''
 comments: true
 ---
 Creating Azure functions is easy.
 Managing them can be a challenge.
 Much like microservices, functions can get problematic to maintain when having multiple environments.
 This is where _Infrastructure as Code_ can help.
 Although I don't particularly enjoy creating Azure Resource Manager (ARM) templates, I do enjoy the benefits of ARM.
 **I can confidently say that my development environment is configured like production.**